How to Create Symbolic Links in Ubuntu Linux

 Linking Executables for Global Access

 If you manually install software outside system directories, creating a symlink in /usr/local/bin/ allows you to run the program from any location.
-Because that directory is writable only by root on Ubuntu, prepend sudo when creating the link.
+Because that directory is writable only by root on Ubuntu, prepend sudo when creating the link:

 sudo ln -s /opt/customapp/custombinary /usr/local/bin/customapp

 This allows you to run customapp from anywhere in the terminal rather than specifying the full path each time.
+Verify the symlink was created correctly:

 chmod +x /opt/customapp/custombinary